 Vortex mixer: a solution for intense shear stress

-The vortex mixer is similar to the orbital shaker in terms of motion.
+The vortex mixer is similar to the orbital shaker in terms of its motion.
 The differences are orbital diameter, agitation frequency range and means of contact.
-While the orbital shaker usually has a bigger diameter and a lower frequency, the vortex mixer usually has a smaller diameter and a higher frequency.
-Thus, the latter allows a more intense liquid stirring.
-Moreover, vials are placed on a plate on an orbital shaker whereas the vortexer has a cup-shaped, slightly off-centered rubber piece vertically attached to the motor drive shaft that transmits its rotative movement to the vial or the foam rack with several tubes attached to it.
+While the orbital shaker usually has a larger diameter and a lower frequency, the vortex mixer typically has a smaller diameter and a higher frequency.
+As a result, vortex mixers allow for more intense liquid stirring.
+In addition, vials are placed on a plate on an orbital shaker, whereas the vortexer has a cup-shaped, slightly off-center rubber piece vertically attached to the motor drive shaft that transmits its rotary movement to the vial or the foam rack with several tubes attached to it.
 This creates a vortex in the liquid.

 |Magnetic stirrer||Orbital plate||Vortex mixer|

 |Agitation level||Locally gentle to intense shear||Intermediate-level stress||Most intense overall stress|

 |Invasiveness||Invasive but the stir bar is coated (PTFE) to be chemically inert||Non invasive||Non invasive|